joealden/corum-client/README.md

   - [Limitations of the Project](#limitations-of-the-project)

 ## Setup (Software Requirements)
 The project is based on a full JavaScript stack, so it should be able to be developed and deployed on any OS that Node.js supports.
-Development will be happening on [Solus](https://solus-project.com/).
-(A GNU/Linux distribution)

 To get a copy of this project on your local machine, clone this repo using the following command ([Git](https://git-scm.com/) must be installed):

 ```bash
 git clone https://github.com/joealden/corum.git
 ```
 If you haven't already, download Node Version 8+ [here](https://nodejs.org/en/download/current/) and Yarn [here](https://yarnpkg.com/en/docs/install) then install them both.
 Now your system is ready to develop or deploy Corum.

 #### Browser Compatibility